-We received one of those photo collage Christmas cards from a couple who got married last year.
-One of the photos on the card was of the two of them walking down the church steps hand-in-hand while all around them, guests clapped or blew bubbles.
-It’s a nice shot of them, but I’m in it, too, clapping with my upper arms pressed close to my sides because it was a chilly day and I hadn’t brought a coat.
-And boy, do my arms ever look big.
+I received one of those photo collage cards this year, and I was in it.
+It wasn’t very flattering because my arms look far too big.
 Big enough that if I weren’t already exercising regularly and paying attention to my diet, I’d have all the motivation I needed to start.
 Arm fat is a shock.
 But to get rid of arm fat requires knowing a few lessons.

 And that, right there, is lesson number one: sometimes, what looks like arm fat is actually at least partly muscle.
 I mean, my arms aren’t fat-free, but they aren’t flabby, either.
 We’re all built differently, and I think some of us need to work on forgiving ourselves for not having supermodel-skinny arms almost as much as we need to work on consuming fewer calories than we burn.
 That being said, all the tips below will help you live a healthier lifestyle while you work toward slimmer arms.

 Eat less — and better.
 Your body stores fat to use as energy on days when you don’t eat quite enough calories to fuel it.
 If every day becomes one of those days, your body will be forced to burn that extra fat.
 To ensure that you’re getting the nutrients you need and to help fend off hunger for longer periods of time, eat healthy whole foods, especially lean protein sources — like nuts, beans, fish, and chicken — and high-fiber vegetables, fruits, and whole grains.
 Cut out foods that supply more sugar, salt, and fat than nutrition.